EVORA-project/evora-ontology/models/docs/loginRequestMethod.md

 # Slot: login request method (loginRequestMethod)

-_The http request method used to acces the login request url_
+_The http request method used to acces the login request url._